 Many times, in our professional lives, we go through change and transitions--changes that sometimes takes us away from our current state.
 As a teacher, here's what you need to know if you want to transfer a teaching license to another state.

-You cannot tell what the future has in store for you and often times that future leads us to a different part of the United States.
-Luckily, as teachers and educators, we are blessed with living in a nation that allows us to move across state lines, while maintaining our careers, with relative ease.
-Should you need to transfer teaching licenses to another state your journey in doing so will be just another step in the right direction.
+As teachers and educators, we are blessed to live in a nation that allows us to move across state lines while maintaining our careers with relative ease.
+Should you need to transfer teaching licenses to another state, your journey in doing so will be just another step in the right direction.

 The job market for a teaching professional is as competitive as ever.
-Any way you can distinguish yourself from other candidates gives you a step-up advantage.
-Concordia University Online offers a wider variety of options for educators, from licensure to graduate degrees.
-Not only will a graduate degree set you apart, it will provide you with a vast advanced teaching techniques and knowledge.
-In many cases our degrees also lead directly to licensure.
+Any way you can distinguish yourself from other candidates gives you an advantage.
+We offer a wide variety of options for educators, from licensure to graduate degrees.
+Not only will a graduate degree set you apart, but it will also provide you with vastly advanced teaching techniques and knowledge.
+In many cases, our degrees also lead directly to licensure.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.